EdmundBenedict/lordcephei.github.io/pages/fplotdoc.md

 The flow chart in this [QSGW tutorial](/tutorial/gw/qsgw_si/) was made with the script in the box below.
 The script is rather long but the parts that make the green, orange, and blue bubbles are all similar to one another.
+Cut and paste the content of the box below into file _plot.qsgwcycle_{: style="color: green"}.

 <div onclick="elm = document.getElementById('flowchartscript'); if(elm.style.display == 'none') elm.style.display = 'block'; else elm.style.display = 'none';">
 <button type="button" class="button tiny radius">QSGW flowchart script - Click to show.</button></div>